47 Natkal

-47 Natkal is a 1981 Indian Tamil-language thriller film written and directed by K. Balachander.
-It was simultaneously made in Telugu as 47 Rojulu.
+47 Natkal is a 1981 Indian thriller film written and directed by K. Balachander.
+It was simultaneously made in Tamil and Telugu with the latter version titled 47 Rojulu.
 The film stars Chiranjeevi, Jaya Prada, and Anne Patricia.
 Based on the novel of the same name by Sivasankari, it revolves around Vishali (Jaya Prada) and how her marriage to Kumar (Chiranjeevi) lasts only 47 days.
 The Tamil version was released on 17 July 1981, and the Telugu version on 3 September 1981.

 Plot

 Actress Saritha comes to a small town to meet Vishali, whom she wishes to play in a film based on her life.
 Vishali, however, gets hysterical and angrily shuts out Saritha.
 Vishali's brother then tells Saritha about his sister's marriage to Kumar, which lasted 47 days.

 Kumar, who has been living in France, insists on marrying a small-town girl.
 He thus marries Vishali and takes her to Férolles, a town 30 km away from Paris, where he lives in a country manor.
 Vishali, a naïve and simple country girl, cannot understand French or English, and has never stepped on foreign soil before.
 Unknown to her, Kumar is already married to Lucy, a French doctor, living on the top floor of the same house.
 He deceives both his wives: he lies to Vishali that Lucy is a good friend and their landlady, while he tells Lucy that Vishali is his sister, whom he brought there as she is recently widowed and thus, mentally disturbed.
 Vishali begins to suspect Kumar's relationship with Lucy.
 She finally questions him and finds out about his bigamy.
 Kumar tries to convince her by telling her that he had married Lucy only for her money, which he eventually plans to take control of and then divorce her.
 Vishali disagrees to his deceitful motives and refuses to stay with him as his second wife/ mistress.
 However, living in an unknown foreign land and not knowing anyone with whom she can communicate for help, she reluctantly plays along with Kumar who makes her act as his mentally deranged sister in front of Lucy.